+Could my current medications cause me to falsely test positive on a drug test?
 We realize this is an important concern for a lot of Americans.
 Many employers require that their employees submit a urine drug screen test.
 These tests look for the presence of specific illegal drugs and prescription medications in the body of the person being tested.

 From time to time we hear about people claiming that they failed a drug test because of a false positive, but incorrect results of drug tests can actually happen.
 Below are 10 common prescriptions and over-the-counter medications that you’ll want to consider.
 And of course, before taking (or changing) any prescriptions, please consult with your physician.

 This medication is used for temporary relief of coughs without phlegm that are caused by certain infections of the air passages (e.g., sinusitis, common cold).
-It is a cough suppressant that works by decreasing the feeling of needing to cough Dextromethorphan is an active ingredient in Robitussin, Delsym, and additional cough suppressants that can be purchased over the counter.
+It is a cough suppressant that works by decreasing the feeling of needing to cough.
+Dextromethorphan is an active ingredient in Robitussin, Delsym, and additional cough suppressants that can be purchased over the counter.
 Dextromethorphan might trigger a false positive in tests screening for opiates and PCP (phencyclidine).

-Metformin is used with a proper diet and exercise program, and possibly with other medications. to control high blood sugar.
+Metformin is used with a proper diet and exercise program, and possibly with other medications, to control high blood sugar.
 It is used in patients with type 2 diabetes.
 However, metformin can also cause a positive test for amphetamine or methamphetamine in a drug screening.

 Fluoxetine is an SSRI used to treat depression, panic attacks, obsessive compulsive disorder, bulimia, and a severe form of premenstrual syndrome (premenstrual dysphoric disorder).
 Taking Fluoxetine might trigger a false positive in drug screenings for amphetamine, methamphetamine, or LSD.